sammich/PegaStudioPro/README.md

 ## What is it?

-*Pega Studio Pro* is an ever-growing collection of over 100 developer experience/Quality of Life enhancements to Dev Studio.
+*Pega Studio Pro* is an growing collection of over 120 developer experience/Quality of Life enhancements to Dev Studio.
 It was built and used on a client project, and development has continued beyond it.

 For detailed overview of (almost) every change, see [this Miro board](https://miro.com/app/board/uXjVNWQE6xU=/?share_link_id=476120716316).

 This component only enhances the *authoring* experience.
 There are no runtime changes or side effects as a result of this component being used.
+We recommend use on Development systems only.

 ## Why did you make this component?